s3cur3/brewerysites/_themes/brewery-base/docs/modern-brewery-theme-documentation.md

 ### Version 1.1
 #### New features
 - **Custom favicon**: added the ability to upload a custom favicon.
 To upload a favicon (and optionally an Apple Touch Icon), do the following:
-    - Go to Appearance > Theme Options
+    - Go to the Site Options page in the WordPress administration back-end
     - Click the **Appearance (advanced)** tab
     - Scroll to the bottom.
     - Upload a 16&times;16px favicon.ico to the "Favicon for Site" field.
-- **Practice areas custom post type**: Created the Practice Areas post type
+- **Beers custom post type**: Created the Beers post type
-- **Attorneys custom post type**: Added optional social media links for individual attorneys (which appear both on the individual attorney's page and on the list of all attorneys)
+- **Staff post type**: Added optional social media links for individual staff members (which appear both on the staff member's page and on the list of all staff members)
 - **Image sliders**: Added the ability to use left- or right-aligned text in image sliders, as well as solid-colored backgrounds
 - **vCard Widget**
-    - Added Attorney Schema.org markup to the vCard widget
+    - Added Brewery Schema.org markup to the vCard widget
     - Turned phone number in vCard widget into a link (so mobile devices can click to call it)
 - **Breadcrumbs support**: added support for Yoast SEO's breadcrumbs.
 To use them, all you have to do is install the Yoast SEO plugin, go to its Internal Links settings, and check the box labeled "Enable breadcrumbs."
 - **Archive template**: created template for post archives